neomedia6989/docs-2/docs/troubleshooting/index.md

 However, our video service already has a special delivery person that knows all the best routes and shortcuts to get your videos to you quickly.
 It's like having a magic pizza delivery person who always knows the fastest way to your house.
 This way, you can watch your videos quickly without needing to use a VPN.

 So, while a VPN can make your videos even faster and keep your information secure, most people don't need to use one because our service already has a magic delivery person to make sure your videos get to you quickly and easily.

+## Disable Hardware Acceleration

+Hardware acceleration is like having a helper to do some tasks for you so that you don't have to do them yourself.
+But sometimes, this helper can make things slower or not work properly.

+So, when you're watching videos on some devices, like a computer, you can turn off this helper to try to make the videos play better.
+This might help the videos play more smoothly and not freeze or stop in the middle.

+For some devices, like Apple TV, there's also a special setting you can choose that's called "Old" or "Legacy" player.
+This can also help the videos play better.
+It's like using an older version of the helper that might work better for some videos.